 The symptoms of decline suggest not just changes in Mood & Outlook but a fundamental breakdown of the Social Self.

-The Mental Health Million Project commenced in 2019 with a sample of a few thousand people across four major English-speaking countries (US, Canada, UK and India), growing to
+The Global Mind Project commenced in 2019 with a sample of a few thousand people across four major English-speaking countries (US, Canada, UK and India), growing to

 223,000 across 34 countries in 2021.
-The 2021 data showed poorer mental health of each successively younger generation across the Internet-enabled in each of the 34 countries sampled, a trend that has been seen in the Mental Health Million data since 2019 prior to the pandemic.
+The 2021 data showed poorer mental health of each successively younger generation across the Internet-enabled in each of the 34 countries sampled, a trend that has been seen in the Global Mind data since 2019 prior to the pandemic.

 The Decline of Mental Wellbeing in Young Adults